Clothing industry: Bangladesh

 Many Western multinationals use labour in Bangladesh, which is one of the cheapest in the world: 30 euros per month compared to 150 or 200 in China.
-In April 2013, at least 1,135 garment factory workers died in the collapse of the Rana Plaza garment factory, Dhaka.
-Other fatal accidents due to unsanitary factories have affected Bangladesh: in 2005 a factory collapsed and caused the death of 64 people.
+In 2005 a factory collapsed and caused the death of 64 people.
 In 2006, a series of fires killed 85 people and injured 207 others.
 In 2010, some 30 people died of asphyxiation and burns in two serious fires.

 In 2006, tens of thousands of workers mobilized in one of the country's largest strike movements, affecting almost all of the 4,000 factories.
 The Bangladesh Garment Manufacturers and Exporters Association (BGMEA) used police forces to crack down.
 Three workers were killed, hundreds more were wounded by bullets, or imprisoned.
 In 2010, after a new strike movement, nearly 1,000 people were injured among workers as a result of the repression.
+On 24 April 2013 in the Savar Upazila of Dhaka District, Bangladesh, where a commercial building called Rana Plaza collapsed.
+The Rana Plaza once stood as an 8 story building that housed many garment factories, including Zara, Joe Fresh, and Walmart.
+On April 24, 2013, the building collapsed and lead to the death of 1,134 people with many more injured.
+Structural cracks of the Rana Plaza were identified the day before, but many workers were told to still come into work the next day.
+The Rana Plaza tragedy brought worldwide attention to the reality of the textile industry and modern day textile workers.
+The search for the dead ended on 13 May 2013.